Gallstones and alcohol abuse are the main causes of acute pancreatitis.

 Treatment of mild acute pancreatitis usually involves short-term hospitalization where fluids are given by vein (intravenously), analgesics are given for pain relief, and the person fasts to try to rest the pancreas.
 A low-fat, soft diet is usually started soon after admission if there is no nausea, vomiting, or severe pain.

-People with severe acute pancreatitis are admitted to an intensive care unit, where vital signs (pulse, blood pressure, and rate of breathing) and urine production can be monitored continuously.
+People with severe acute pancreatitis are admitted to an intensive care unit Types of units People who need specific types of care may be put in special care units.
+Intensive care units (ICUs) are for people who are seriously ill.
+These people include those who have had a sudden, general... read more , where vital signs (pulse, blood pressure, and rate of breathing) and urine production can be monitored continuously.
 Blood samples are repeatedly drawn to monitor various components of the blood, including hematocrit, sugar (glucose) levels, electrolyte levels, white blood cell count, and blood urea nitrogen levels.
-A tube may be inserted through the nose and into the stomach (nasogastric tube) to remove fluid and air, particularly if nausea and vomiting persist and ileus is present.
+A tube may be inserted through the nose and into the stomach (nasogastric tube) to remove fluid and air, particularly if nausea and vomiting persist and ileus Ileus Ileus is a temporary lack of the normal muscle contractions of the intestines.
+Abdominal surgery and medications that interfere with the intestine’s movements are common causes.
+Bloating, vomiting... read more is present.

 For people with a drop in blood pressure or who are in shock, blood volume is carefully maintained with intravenous fluids and drugs and heart function is closely monitored.
 Some people need supplemental oxygen, and the most seriously ill require a ventilator (a machine that helps air get in and out of the lungs).

 When acute pancreatitis results from gallstones, treatment depends on the severity.
-Although more than 80% of people with gallstone pancreatitis pass the stone spontaneously, ERCP with stone removal is usually needed for people who do not improve because they have a stone they cannot pass.
-At some point, the gallbladder is usually removed but if the pancreatitis is severe, removal of the gallbladder can usually be delayed until symptoms subside.
+Although more than 80% of people with gallstone pancreatitis pass the stone spontaneously, endoscopic retrograde cholangiopancreatography (ERCP) with stone removal is usually needed for people who do not improve because they have a stone they cannot pass.
+While people are still in the hospital, doctors typically remove the gallbladder.

 Pseudocysts that have rapidly grown larger or are causing pain or other symptoms are usually drained.
-Depending on its location and other factors, a pseudocyst can be drained by doing a surgical procedure, or by placing a drainage tube (catheter) into the pseudocyst.
+Depending on its location and other factors, a pseudocyst can be drained by placing a drainage tube (catheter) into the pseudocyst.
 The catheter can be placed using an endoscope or by inserting the catheter directly through the skin into the pseudocyst.
 The catheter allows the pseudocyst to drain for several weeks.
+Surgery is rarely needed to drain a pseudocyst.

-An infection is treated with antibiotics, and may require removal of infected and dead tissue endoscopically or surgically.
+An infection or necrotizing pancreatitis is treated with antibiotics, and may require removal of infected and dead tissue endoscopically or surgically.